FarronF/limerick-council-meetings/meetings/2021/01/18-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 21st December 2020.md

 qualifying criteria under the Local Improvement Scheme had been received and he would arrange

-to circulate this to Members.---
+to circulate this to Members.
+---
 3

 **QUESTIONS**